1972 in the Vietnam War: October

 The PAVN fired 58 122mm rockets at Bien Hoa Air Base killing two South Vietnamese and wounding 13 South Vietnamese and 19 Americans and destroying one helicopter and damaging three light observation aircraft.

 U.S. aircraft continued to bomb PAVN positions on the approaches to Saigon.
-A USMC A-4 accidentally bombed an ARVN position near Quần Lợi Base Camp killing three ARVN and wounding 17.
+A USMC A-4 accidentally bombed an ARVN position near Quản Lợi Base Camp killing three ARVN and wounding 17.

 After meeting with Kissinger and despite a letter of support from Nixon, Thiệu said he would never sign the draft peace agreement with North Vietnam.
 He demanded that all PAVN soldiers be required to leave South Vietnam, recognition of the DMZ and South Vietnamese sovereignty and the existing South Vietnamese government structure.

 Kissinger in Saigon cabled Nixon in Washington, "While we have a moral case for bombing North Vietnam when it does not accept our proposals, it seems to be really stretching the point to bomb North Vietnam when it has accepted our proposals and South Vietnam has not."
 After a final meeting with Thiệu, Kissinger flew to Phnom Penh on an unannounced visit where he met with Lon Nol.

 The media was given its first access to Nakhon Phanom Royal Thai Navy Base and was informed that U.S. sensors and surveillance along the Ho Chi Minh Trail showed that PAVN infiltration had dropped to negligible levels.